Shivani-Toorpu/TODO-Application/README.md

 ## Features

-- Responsive design that adapts to different screen sizes
-- Styled input fields with floating labels
-- "Remember me" checkbox
-- Sign-in button with hover effect
+- Add new tasks to your to-do list.
+- Remove tasks when they are completed.
-- Links for sign-up and help
+- Simple and intuitive user interface.

 ## Customization

-You can customize this login page by modifying the following:
+You can customize this application by modifying the following:

-- Change the logo by replacing `Images/logo.svg`
-- Update the background image by replacing `Images/hero-img.jpg`
-- Adjust colors, fonts, and layout in the `style.css` file
+- Adjust colors, fonts, and layout in the `style.css` file.
+- Add additional features in `application.js` file.

 ## Contact